max-konin/process_chain/README.md

 # ProcessChain

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/process_chain`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+ProcessChain gives you a simple way to using the Railsway oriented programming pattern.
+And allows you to write code in a more functional style.

 ## Installation